rosendopili/MonumentPage/README.md

 ## General Approach

-With the provided images and screenshots of the desired final product, I was able to create a mock-up of monument-style webpage.
+With the provided images and screenshots of the desired final product, I was able to create a mock-up of a monument-style webpage.

 ## Deliverable